 You will often save fabric if you cut your leotard pieces one at a time, folding as you go.
 Leotard fabric is expensive so plan ahead when cutting and place your pieces close together.
 You will often have enough fabric left to make a bikini bottom or top if you cut carefully.
 Scraps can also be great to applique shapes and designs.

-How to Make a Leotard – Sewing
+How to Sew a Leotard

 Don’t forget your stretch needles.
 It makes all the difference and will save you from a lot of frustration and skipped stitches.